ENCCS/HIP101/content/exercises.rst

 .. _introduction:

-AMD architecture and ROCm
+Hands-on hipify exercises
 =========================

 .. questions::

-   - How can CUDA code be ported to HIP?
-   - What can the hipify tool do?
+   - How does hipify work in practice?

 .. objectives::

-   - Get an overview of what hipify can do
+   - Get hands-on experience in using hipify for C/C++ and Fortran codes